Episode 16 (Twin Peaks): Events

 Cooper, FBI Special Agent Albert Rosenfield (Miguel Ferrer), Sheriff Harry S. Truman (Michael Ontkean) and Deputy Hawk walk through the woods outside of Twin Peaks the morning after the discovery of Maddy Ferguson's body.
 Albert gives forensic evidence to Cooper, concluding Maddy's killer was the same person who murdered her cousin, Laura Palmer.
 Sheriff Truman insists on contacting Maddy's uncle Leland Palmer, as he would be able to contact her parents.
 Cooper persuades Sheriff Truman to give him twenty four hours "to finish this."

-In the Double R Diner, Deputy Andy Brennan sits at the counter reciting the phrase "J'ai une âme solitaire"—French for "I am a lonely soul."
+In the Double R Diner, Deputy Andy Brennan sits at the counter reciting the French phrase "J'ai une âme solitaire" ("I am a lonely soul").
 Donna Hayward (Lara Flynn Boyle) approaches Andy and asks if he had visited Mrs. Tremond (Frances Bay), whose grandson had said the same phrase to her during her Meals on Wheels round.
 Andy reveals that the phrase was included in Harold Smith (Lenny Von Dohlen)'s suicide note.
-Donna contacts Cooper and both of them visit Mrs. Tremond's home, only to find a completely different, much younger woman living there answering to the name of Mrs Tremond.
+Donna contacts Cooper and both of them visit Mrs. Tremond's home, only to find a completely different woman living there answering to the name of Mrs. Tremond.
 She gives Donna an envelope from Harold Smith, containing two pages from Laura Palmer's secret diary.
-The entries—dated February 22 and 23 — reveal that Cooper and Laura had the same dream involving the Red Room and that Laura was aware of her imminent death.
+The entries, dated February 22 and 23, reveal that Cooper and Laura had the same dream involving the Red Room and that Laura was aware of her imminent death.

 Cooper visits MIKE (Al Strobel), who is inhabiting Philip Gerard, at the Great Northern Hotel.
 Cooper tells MIKE that he and Laura had the same dream on separate occasions and he needs to unlock the answers.
-MIKE mentions a "golden circle" and his connection with The Giant (Carel Struycken), telling Cooper he must summon The Giant to receive answers.
-Upon leaving MIKE's room, Cooper encounters the Waiter (Hank Worden), who tells him he's "getting warmer now."
+MIKE mentions a "golden circle" and his connection with The Giant (Carel Struycken), telling Cooper that he must summon The Giant to receive answers.
+Upon leaving MIKE's room, Cooper encounters the Waiter (Hank Worden), who tells him that he's "getting warmer now."

 Elsewhere, James Hurley (James Marshall) gives Donna a ring, Norma Jennings (Peggy Lipton) has an altercation with her mother, Vivian Smythe Niles (Jane Greer), in the Double R Diner, and Lucy Moran tells Andy Brennan and Richard Tremayne about her plans for a blood test to determine which of them is the father of her baby.
-Mr. Tojamura visits Ben Horne (Richard Beymer) in jail, where it is revealed Tojamura is Catherine Martell (Piper Laurie).
+Mr. Tojamura visits Ben Horne (Richard Beymer) in jail, and reveals himself to be Catherine Martell (Piper Laurie) in disguise.
 Ben signs the Ghostwood Project contract over to Catherine in exchange for an alibi in the murder case.